SAP-samples/partner-reference-application/Tutorials/12-Prepare-Deployment.md

 ## Set Up the SAP BTP Subaccount

 1. In the SAP BTP cockpit (global account), create a subaccount to host the application runtime (in this example, the data center of *Amazon Web Services (AWS)* and *Europe (Frankfurt)* as region are used).
-To keep things simple, you can reuse the subaccount used for development.

 2. Optional: Assign the subaccount to a directory as a parent.